 Enterprise-scale landing zones

 A good analogy to a landing zone is the set of services required to build a city.
-Before creating buildings and people moving into them, certain essential services must be in place, like power infrastructure and water and sewage facilities.
+Before creating buildings and moving into them, certain essential services must be in place, like power infrastructure and water and sewage facilities.

 Landing zones follow eight critical design areas to translate your requirements to the capabilities and constructs of Azure.